geek-cookbook/geek-cookbook/manuscript/recipes/elkarbackup.md

 ## Why is this a WIP?

-!!! warning "Concerns re ongoing development"

-    I have some concerns about the ongoing support of the project.
-The repo for the website was last committed **2 years ago**, and I've submitted a [PR](https://github.com/elkarbackup/elkarbackup.github.io/pull/2) for a blatant typo on the front page, which also shows up in the first google search result for "elkar backup".

-    However, the code itself seems to be [updated frequently,](https://github.com/elkarbackup/elkarbackup/commits/master) the last update being 19 days ago.

 What's missing from the recipe currently is:

 1. An explanation for the environment variables, plus details re how to use scripts to send data offsite, like Duplicity does.
 2. Details about ElkarBackup
-3. A mysql container to backup the elkar database
+3. A mysql container to backup the elkar database (_unnecessary since Elkarbackup includes scripts to back itself up)_

 ## Details